William Weeks: Later life

 Weeks did not pursue work as an architect in California, but moved to El Monte, where he worked as a carpenter and later ran a gristmill for a Mr. Temple.
 He purchased a herd of cows and opened a 160 acre dairy in Hollywood, providing milk to Los Angeles groceries.
 He later moved the dairy to Green Meadow, six miles north of Los Angeles.
 When he became too old to run the dairy, he purchased a small ranch and built a house in Palms, where he and Caroline lived the rest their lives.
 Weeks died on March 8, 1900.

 Nauvoo Temple drawings

 Weeks' drawings of the Nauvoo Temple remained with his descendants, passing from Weeks to his daughter Caroline F. Weeks Griffin, who passed them to her son, Leslie Griffin.
 In 1948 two Mormon missionaries, Frank Gifford and Vern Thacker, contacted Griffin while tracting door to door in Boron, California.
 Griffin and the two missionaries became friends, and, when Griffin learned that Thacker was returning to Salt Lake City, he gave him Weeks' drawings to donate to the LDS Church.
 Thacker did as Griffin requested, and Weeks' original drawings proved invaluable in the later reconstruction of the Nauvoo Illinois Temple.

 Other works

 The Isaac Chase Mill, designed by Weeks and built in 1852, now part of Liberty Park, 6th East Salt Lake City, UT, is listed on the U.S. National Register of Historic Places.

+He also made the design for the Nauvoo Arsenal.